When size matters: subshifts and their related tiling spaces: Topological conjugacies

 Combining the cases, we obtain conjugacy whenever (\ref{samesize}) applies. $\square $

 Theorem \ref{sufficient} gives sufficient conditions for two tiling spaces to be conjugate.
 To derive necessary conditions we must understand the extent to which words in our subshift $\calS$ (and its associated tiling spaces) can repeat themselves.
+We will show that words that repeat themselves $p>1$ times or more can be grouped into a finite number of families, and we construct a conjugacy invariant from the asymptotic lengths of these words.
+Comparing these invariants for different tile lengths then gives necessary conditions for conjugacy (Theorem \ref{necessary}, below).

-Moss\'{e} shows in \cite{M1} that in every substitution subshift there exists an integer $N$ so that no word is ever repeated $N$ or more times.
+Moss\'{e} shows in \cite{M1} that in every primitive aperiodic substitution subshift there exists an integer $N$ so that no word is ever repeated $N$ or more times.
 We will need to refine these results by considering words that are repeated a fractional number of times.
-Counting fractional periods depends on the length vector: the word $ababa$ has its basic period $ab$ repeated $2+f(a)/(f(a)+f(b))$ times.
+Counting fractional degrees depends on the length vector: the word $ababa$ has its basic period $ab$ repeated $2+{f(a) \over f(a)+f(b)}$ times.

-\textbf{Definition.} A recurrence vector $v$ is a \textit{ repetition vector of degree }$p$\textit{\ }of a tiling space $\calT$ if there are finite words $w$ (with population vector $v$) and $w^{\prime }$, such that: 1) $w^{\prime }$ contains $w$, 2) $w^{\prime }$ is periodic with period equal to the length of $w$, 3) the length of $w^{\prime }$ is at least $p$ times the length of $w$, and 4) $w^{\prime }$ appears in some (and therefore every) tiling in $\calT$.
+\textbf{Definition.} A recurrence vector $v$ is a \textit{ repetition vector of degree }$p$\textit{\ }of a tiling space $\calT$ if there are finite words $w$ (with population vector $v$) and $w'$, such that: 1) $w'$ contains $w$, 2) $w'$ is periodic with period equal to the length of $w$, 3) the length $Lw'$ of $w'$ is at least $p$ times the length $Lw$ of $w$, and 4) $w'$ appears in some (and therefore every) tiling in $\calT$.

 Note that every repetition vector of degree $p>p^{\prime}$ is also a repetition vector of degree $p^{\prime}$.
 Note also that the word $w$ is typically not uniquely defined by $v$.
-A cyclic permutation of the tiles in $ w$ typically yields a word that works as well.
-For instance, if $ w^{\prime}=ababa$ appears in a tiling, then $v=(1,1)^T$ is a repetition vector with period $2+ f(a)/(f(a)+f(b))$, and we may take either $w=ab$ or $ w=ba$.
+A cyclic permutation of the tiles in $w$ typically yields a word that works as well.
+For instance, if $ w^{\prime}=ababa$ appears in a tiling, then $v=(1,1)^T$ is a repetition vector with degree $2+ {f(a) \over f(a)+f(b)}$, and we may take either $w=ab$ or $ w=ba$.